How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 Method 3: Sharpen the knife with a sandpaper

-When I leave for camping with my friends, I keep sandpaper in my backpack to sharpen my knives because a whetstone or a guided system is relatively heavy and takes a lot of space.
+When I leave for camping or hiking with my friends, I keep sandpaper in my backpack to sharpen my knives because a whetstone or a guided system is relatively heavy to carry in such situations and takes a lot of space.

 Step 1: Clean the knife with a soft cloth to remove any residue from it.